aws/neptune-gremlin-client/README.md

 #### Backoff and retry when creating a GremlinCluster and GremlinClient

-The following example uses [Retry4j](https://github.com/elennick/retry4j), which is included with the Neptune Gremlin Client, for retries, and `RetryUtils.isRetryableException()` to determine whether an exception represents a connection issue or query exception that would allow for an operation to be retried.
+The following example uses [Retry4j](https://github.com/elennick/retry4j) (which is included with the Neptune Gremlin Client) for retries, and `RetryUtils.isRetryableException()` for determining whether an exception represents a connection issue or query exception that would allow for an operation to be retried.

 In this example, the `GremlinCluster`, `GremlinClient`, and `GraphTraversalSource` are created inside a `Callable`, which is executed by a Retry4j `CallExecutor`.
-The `Callable` returns a `ClusterContext`, a simple container object provided by the Neptune Gremlin Client to hold the cluster, client and traversal source.
+The `Callable` returns a `ClusterContext` – a simple container object provided by the Neptune Gremlin Client to hold the cluster, client and traversal source.
 The `ClusterContext` implements `Autocloseable`, and its `close()` method closes both the client and the cluster.

 The `ClusterEndpointsRefreshAgent` is created _outside_ the backoff-and-retry code.
 This allows a single `ClusterEndpointsRefreshAgent` to be used to populate multiple clusters with endpoint information.